Check your place

 Of course you want to feel safe in your new home.
 Our maps provide insight into a number of risks.
 This way, you can be optimally prepared for your new home.

 View the map to see where the water will accumulate during a short period of heavy precipitation and whether your new home will keep your feet dry during a flood.
 Read more about flooding.

 Homes built before 1960 may still have lead pipes.
 Lead in drinking water can pose a health risk.
 Check our Addresses Map (BAG) to see if your new house was built before 1960.
 New materials in newly built houses or houses with new taps or pipes can still give off small amounts of lead in the first three months.
 See the flushing advice.
 Read more about lead pipes on the RIVM website.

 How movement-friendly is your new neighbourhood?

 Do you exercise a lot in your free time?

 Then you want to know whether that is possible in your new neighbourhood.
 And did you know that the layout of your living environment influences how much you exercise?
 The environment can invite you to take your bike because of the beautiful cycle paths.
 Or you might pass three gyms every day and think 'Now I'm going to work out too'!

 How exercise-friendly is your new neighbourhoud?

-Take a look at our map to get an impression of the 'activity friendliness' of your new neighbourhood.
+Take a look at on the map activity friendliness to get an impression of your new neighbourhood.
 This depends on the presence of sports halls / sports parks, playgrounds, parks and water to play, swim or sail.
 But also the length of walking and cycling paths and the distance to amenities such as supermarkets and schools.

 Our map shows the total score for these characteristics.
 Is it only playgrounds that are important to you?
 Or the cycle paths?
-Then consult the scores per characteristic at Sportopdekaart.
+Then consult the scores per characteristic at Sports on the Map.
 Maps of cycle paths and footpaths can also be found in this Atlas.